ntmkhanh/vnese_contract_extractor-with-ocr/README.md

 To learn React, check out the [React documentation](https://reactjs.org/).

-- 📫Note: Contact me to get the file best.pt run the backend
+- 📫 Contact me to get the file best.pt run the backend if you want.